meguna/mff/README.md

   correctly
 * fixes with making sure header stays hidden when navigating to /logout & /welcome
+* handle expired token (run checkSession if token at hand is already expired)

 #### Lessons
 * more promises!
 Today I learned that the `.catch()` method on a Promise is